psachin/psachin.github.io/_posts/2018-04-18-kill-stop-program-in-Linux.md

    $
    ```

-   Once the process is suspended(in this case gedit), it is not
+   Once the process is suspended(gedit in this case), it is not
-   possible to write or do anything with gedit.
+   possible to write or do anything in gedit.
 In the background, the
    process becomes a _job_.
 This can be verified by `jobs` command.

    ```